MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 Email: mahira.athamlebbe@uts.edu.au

 Tutors: Your tutor will be your first point of contact.
-Please see Canvas Your Teaching Staff page for tutor contact
+Please see Canvas Your Teaching Staff page for tutor contact information.

-information.

 Subject description

-This subject introduces information system concepts and describes how these concepts can be used to model

-business requirements.
-It outlines how the ability to capture information about the system in ways understood by its

-eventual users improves the final quality of the system.
-An overview of agile and non-agile software engineering

-principles, methods, tools and techniques is presented and practised in small teams.
-The subject introduces various

-analysis approaches found in contemporary system development including object-oriented methods, agile methods,

-business process modelling and entity-relationship modelling.
-It explores the relationships between these techniques

-and their application, and how they are used to capture and model the business requirements.
-Students apply various

-requirements elicitation, analysis, modelling and specification techniques to case studies in small teams.
+This subject introduces information system concepts and describes how these concepts can be used to model business requirements.
+It outlines how the ability to capture information about the system in ways understood by its eventual users improves the final quality of the system.
+An overview of agile and non-agile [[software engineering]] principles, methods, tools and techniques is presented and practised in small teams.
+The subject introduces various analysis approaches found in contemporary system development including [[object]]-oriented methods, agile methods, business [[process]] [[modelling]] and entity-relationship [[modelling]].
+It explores the relationships between these techniques and their application, and how they are used to capture and model the business requirements.
+Students apply various requirements [[elicitation]], analysis, [[modelling]] and [[specification]] techniques to case studies in small teams.
 Subject learning objectives (SLOs)

 Upon successful completion of this subject students should be able to:

-1. Identify stakeholders, understand their needs, and learn what/how to capture requirements in the system
+1. Identify stakeholders, understand their needs, and learn what/how to capture requirements in the system development [[process]].

-development process.
 (B.1)

-2. Apply modelling and systems analysis techniques that help understand the working of a business system.
+2. Apply [[modelling]] and [[systems analysis]] techniques that [[help]] understand the working of a business system.
 (D.1)

-3. Document and specify various requirements via Software Requirements Specification (SRS).
+3. Document and specify various requirements via Software Requirements [[Specification]] (SRS).
 (C.1)

-29/07/2024 (Spring 2024) © University of Technology Sydney Page 1 of 124.
-Develop various models using a range of systems analysis techniques to analyse and specify system and user
+4. Develop various models using a range of [[systems analysis]] techniques to analyse and specify system and user requirements.

-requirements.
 (C.1)

 5. Work effectively in a small team.
 (E.1)